+- Sampling

+- On-Site

+- Whole population

-- On-Site - Observation
+- Observation

 Extension Family and Consumer Science Agents work in 94 Tennessee counties.
 In conducting this program, they will note observations, third-party or other sources of information about the impact of the program on participants' lives.
 Microbiological survey projects will utilize collection of samples from retail outlets, transportation to the laboratory and analysis.
-Survey of surfaces at child care facilities will involve swab sampling and laboratory microbiological analysis along with use of
+Survey of surfaces at child care facilities will involve swab sampling and laboratory microbiological analysis along with use of rapid sanitation assay methods.